Oliver Padel: Biography

 Padel was born in 1948, the son of John Hunter Padel and his wife Hilda (née Barlow), daughter of Sir Alan Barlow, 2nd Baronet and his wife Nora, (née Darwin), through whom he is a great-great-grandson of Charles Darwin.
 His older sister is the poet Ruth Padel.

-He was educated at University College School, Hampstead, and Peterhouse, Cambridge, whence he graduated with a BA in Anglo-Saxon, Norse and Celtic in 1970.
-He was subsequently awarded an M.Litt. for his thesis on the inscriptions of Pictland by the University of Edinburgh in 1972.
-In 1992, he took a Litt.D. for his work on Cornish place-names.
+He was educated at University College School, Hampstead, and Peterhouse, Cambridge, whence he graduated with a BA degree in Anglo-Saxon, Norse and Celtic in 1970.
+He was subsequently awarded an MLitt degree for his thesis on the inscriptions of Pictland by the University of Edinburgh in 1972.
+In 1992, he took a LittD degree for his work on Cornish place-names.

 He was a founding member of staff of the Institute of Cornish Studies (in the Charles Thomas era) from 1972 to 1988.
-In 1988–90 he had a temporary post in the Department of Anglo-Saxon, Norse and Celtic (ASNaC) at Cambridge University while Patrick Sims-Williams was on research leave, followed by posts in the Department of History and Welsh History at the University of Aberystwyth and at the Cornwall Record Office.
+In 1988–90, he had a temporary post in the Department of Anglo-Saxon, Norse and Celtic (ASNaC) at Cambridge University while Patrick Sims-Williams was on research leave, followed by posts in the Department of History and Welsh History at the University of Aberystwyth and at the Cornwall Record Office.
 In 1994, he was appointed University Lecturer in Celtic Literature in ASNaC, replacing the former incumbent, Patrick Sims-Williams.

 Padel was president of the English Place-Name Society, from 2004 to 2014, and is a past president of the Society for Name Studies in Britain and Ireland.
 He is a member of council of the Devon and Cornwall Record Society, and he edits the Journal of the Royal Institution of Cornwall.

-Cornish nationalist, John Angarrack criticised Padel for cultural suppression by disregarding Cornish etymology of place-names in an attempt to make a connection to Saxon naming conventions.
+Cornish nationalist John Angarrack criticised Padel for cultural suppression by disregarding Cornish etymology of place-names in an attempt to make a connection to Saxon naming conventions.